Interested-Deving-1896/kde-eco-website/content/blog/2023-05-10-what-is-sustainable-software.md

 title: What is Sustainable Software, After All?
 categories: [Sustainability, Blauer Engel, Energy Efficiency, KDE Goals, User Autonomy]
 author: Cornelius Schumacher
-summary: "Sustainable Software" is a strategic goal for KDE, focusing on minimizing resource consumption and strengthening user autonomy.
-The aim is to create software that uses fewer natural resources, reduces energy consumption, and promotes user choice and privacy.
+summary: '"Sustainable Software" is a strategic goal for KDE, focusing on minimizing resource consumption and strengthening user autonomy.
+The aim is to create software that uses fewer natural resources, reduces energy consumption, and promotes user choice and privacy.'
 SPDX-License-Identifier: CC-BY-SA-4.0
 authors:
 - SPDX-FileCopyrightText: 2023 Cornelius Schumacher <schumacher@kde.org>